anatol/booster/docs/manpage.md

  * `booster.debug` enable booster debug output.
 It is printed to console at the boot time.
 This feature might be useful to debug booster issues.
  * `quiet` option is opposite of `booster.debug` and reduces verbosity of the tool.
 It hides boot-time booster warnings.
 This option is ignored if `booster.debug` is set.

+## NOTES

+### UUID parameters
+Boot parameters such as `root=UUID=$UUID` and `rd.luks.uuid=$UUID` allow to specify the block device by its UUID.
+The UUID format is `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` where `x` is a hexadecimal symbol either in lower of upper case.
+UUID parameter can optionally be enclosed with quote symbol `"` though it is not recommended.
+Following examples show correct paramers format:
+`root=UUID=ac8299a8-91ce-4bf6-a524-55a62844b787`, `root=UUID="ac8299a8-91ce-4bf6-a524-55a62844b787"` (not recommended),
+`rd.luks.uuid=ac8299a8-91ce-4bf6-a524-55a62844b787`, `rd.luks.uuid="ac8299a8-91ce-4bf6-a524-55a62844b787"` (not recommended).

 ## DEBUGGING
 If you have a problem with booster boot tool you can enable debug mode to get more information about what is going on.
 Just add `booster.debug` kernel parameter and booster